HGustavs/LenaSYS/README.md

 - **On macOS/Linux:** There is a `setup.sh` script and run one of the following commands: `sudo ./setup.sh` or, if the the first command doesn't work, then run `sudo bash ./setup.sh`.
 If you can't run the script, make sure it is executable.
 To do so, type `sudo chmod +x setup.sh`.
 Then try running the script again.
 The `./setup.sh` script does changes file permissions and ownership for entire LenaSYS folder and builds the Docker containers.
 If none of them steps work, then try to follow to change the file permissions [here](#using-linux-or-mac), and then run the script again.
 <img src="Shared/Documentation/docker_images/terminal4.png" width="512">

-6. Docker has finished building images and containers when the terminal stops printing out or/and shows a blue apache-php name.
-NOTE: Do not close down the terminal while docker is running, otherwise containers will shutdown.
+6. Docker has finished building images and containers and you need to wait for 10 seconds to allow the script to set the permissions and ownerships.
+Once the terminal stops printing output and shows the message `Now you can use the website!`, then you can proceed to the next step.
+NOTE: To shutdown the Docker containers run: `docker compose down`.
+Make sure you are in the `LenaSYS/dockerenv/` directory when running this command.
 <img src="Shared/Documentation/docker_images/terminal5.png" width="512">

 7. Now go to Docker desktop and you can see a menu which says images and containers.
 Press the containers from the menu and here you can see there are three containers and each one has green-circle which means they are running.
 If you can not see three containers, then you need to press `drop-down`-button